Things to Do in Aveiro Portugal

 Moliceiro Tour is the kind of trip everybody must do when visiting Aveiro!
 Boat Ride on the canals of Ria de Aveiro.
 But attention!
 This canal is smaller compared to Venice.

 The moliceiros were initially made to harvest seaweed in the lagoon.
 In Portugal, seaweed is used as a natural fertilizer.
-Unfortunately, this region lost this tradition to use seaweed.
+Unfortunately, this region lost this tradition of using seaweed.
 But they preserve the moliceiro to transport the tourist on the canals.
 Take a look at the saucy paintings in these traditional boats.

 Tip: Don’t forget your suncream, sunglasses, and hat.
 There’s no shade on the boat!